 Lying on your head will prevent your pet from becoming cold.
 This may not be comfortable for you, but it’s better than any alternative.
 Cats cope poorly with being cold.

 By sleeping on your head, your cat picks the one spot that stays still.
 Even if you turn your head in your sleep, your pet will be safe.
-This will help them get a good night’s sleep.
+This will help him get a good night’s sleep.

 Will My Cat Scratch Me While I’m Asleep?

 If you allow your cat to sleep so close to your face, injury is a possibility.
 This will rarely be intentional, though.
-Unless your cat has behavioral issues, they will not act with such aggression.
+Unless your cat has behavioral issues, he will not act with such aggression.

-If you’re going to allow your cat to sleep so close to your face, you need to risk assess the situation.
+If you’re going to allow your cat to sleep close to your face, you need to risk assess the situation.
 Ensure your cat’s claws are not too sharp and leave some distance between you.

 Does My Cat Watch Me While I’m Sleeping?